gator4real/voice-app/README.md

 ### Instructions:

-1. Open command line and run: `npm i; npm run start` on Windows or `npm i && npm run start` on mac.
+1. Go to [https://gator4real.github.io/voice-app/](https://gator4real.github.io/voice-app/) OR Clone repo, open command line, and run: `npm i; npm run start` on Windows or `npm i && npm run start` on mac.
 2. Obtain an API Key from [Eleven Labs](https://beta.elevenlabs.io/).
 Sign up and find your API key under Profile.
 3. Input API key, press start, and select voice.
 Start speaking to hear the converted audio.
+(If your mic can hear your speakers, it will probably start looping audio.)

 ##### To output audio to another source on Windows: